 Our nominating and corporate governance committee consists of Messrs.
 D'Souza, Hazard and Killalea.
 The chair of our nominating and corporate governance committee is Mr. Hazard.
 Each member of the nominating and corporate governance committee is independent, is a non-employee director and is free from any relationship that would interfere with the exercise of his independent judgment, as determined by the board of directors in accordance with the applicable Nasdaq listing standards.
 The nominating and corporate governance committee meets at least quarterly and with greater frequency as necessary.
-The nominating and corporate governance committee also acts periodically by unanimous written consent in lieu of a formal meeting.
+The nominating and corporate governance committee may also act by unanimous written consent in lieu of a formal meeting from time to time.
 The agenda for each meeting is usually developed by the chairperson of the nominating and corporate governance committee, in consultation with management.